aurelia/aurelia/docs/user-docs/README.md

 **Here's what you'll learn...**

 * What is Aurelia?
-* How to use this documentation
+* How do I use this documentation?
-* How to create an Aurelia project
+* How do I create an Aurelia project?
 {% endhint %}

 ## What is Aurelia?